-It's a time to see everyone's differences and celebrate their similarities: Whether students are LGBT, African American, Asian, Muslim, AAPI,of Tribal descent or disabled ...make friends.
+It's a time to see everyone's differences and celebrate their similarities: Whether students are LGBT, African American, Asian, Muslim, AAPI, of Tribal descent or disabled ...make friends.

 Students can participate by

-At one point or another each of us has felt insecure, or stressed out, or alone.
+At one point or another, each of us has felt insecure or stressed out, or alone.
 It is important to remind our friends and classmates that we are all in it together and we are there to listen and support each other.
 Use the hashtag #HereForYou on social media to let your classmates know that they have your support and a person to reach out to if they ever need to talk.

-Hold a discussion in your classroom where you allow students to openly speak and discuss their experiences with bullying and cyberbullying, and how these experiences have effected them and how they dealt with these moments.
+Hold a discussion in your classroom where you allow students to openly speak and discuss their experiences with bullying and cyberbullying, and how these experiences have affected them and how they dealt with these moments.

 This is your month to take leadership at your school and carry it through all-year-round!

-We look forward to hearing about your student led activities during National Bullying Prevention Awareness month.
+We look forward to hearing about your student-led activities during National Bullying Prevention Awareness Month.

 The more awareness that is created during the month of October -- and all year round, you are one step closer to putting an end to bullying!